ImEmmdie/homelab/my homelab.md

 ## virtual machines
 * 230 (win-plex) only run plex
-* --> 4TB USB HDD FOR PLEX LIBRARY
 * 231 (win-torrent) run Sonarr, Radarr, Prowlarr
 * 233 (win-handbrake) used to run handreak and manage files
 * 240 (ubuntu-desktop)
 * 250 (openmediavault)
-* --> 1TB HDD SHARE "torrent" FOR TORRENTS ONLY
+* --> 1TB HDD SHARE "torrent" FOR TORRENTS ONLY "BACKUP NOW"
 * 251 (openmediavault-time-machine)
 * --> 1TB EXTERNAL DRIVE FOR TIME MACHINE BACKUP ONLY
 * 252 (openmediavault-nas)